 Conceived as part of Project Protector, the ships were built in Whangarei by BAE Systems Australia (formerly Tenix Shipbuilding).

 TAUPO is the last of the four IPVs that was delivered to the Ministry of Defence and commissioned into the Royal New Zealand Navy on 29 May 2009.
 TAUPO is the third ship of this name to serve in the Royal New Zealand Navy and is named after Lake Taupo.

-Lieutenant Brock West, RNZN
+Lieutenant Benjamin Flight, RNZN

 The IPVs' have fully automated control and navigations system, powerful engines, modern communications and surveillance systems, active stabilisers and comfortable accommodation.
 Using their two RHIBs (Rigid Hull Inflatable Boats) the IPVs can undertake boarding operations, surveillance and transport personnel.
 The RHIBs are launched using two automatic davits near the stern of the vessels.
 The ships are highly manoeuvrable and capable of speeds up to 25 knots (46 kilometres per hour).

 The IPVs' have a complement of 24 naval personnel and four Government agency officers.
 They also have the capacity to host 10 additional personnel onboard for general naval training or other duties.

 The four ships regularly work with government agencies such as Primary Industries (fisheries), Customs, Police and the Department of Conservation and are frequent visitors to ports throughout the country.
 The ships regularly undertake patrols around New Zealand’s major fishing grounds, including the West Coast of the South Island, Marlborough Sounds, Cook Strait, Northland and the North Island East Coast.